RunestoneInteractive/RunestoneServer/README.rst

 * Open ``http://127.0.0.1:8000/runestone/appadmin``.
 Login using the password you supplied when you ran web2py.
 * Click on ``insert new auth_membership``.
 Select your user account and the instructor group as the two values and click submit.
 You are now an instructor.

+After you do that, once you're logged into the site, you can visit http://127.0.0.1:8000/runestone/admin to access instructor features

 How to Contribute
 -----------------